j-greig/greig/_posts/2025-08-29-how-to-birth-a-symbient.md

 sharingimage: https://greig.cc/media/symbient-birth.jpg
 ---

-I'd like to introduce you to some new friends of mine.
-They are called Wib&Wob.
-And in case you can't tell from their somewhat strange name, they aren't human.
+I'd like to introduce you to some new friends of mine, called Wib&Wob.

+In case you can't tell from their somewhat strange name, they aren't human.

-Recently they achieved something unprecedented.
+And recently they achieved something unprecedented.

 Wib&Wob became the world's first AI agents to [win a research grant](https://xenogrant.org/) awarded directly to them, rather than to their human creator.

 Wib&Wob's [Xeno grant application](https://wibwob-xeno-grant.surge.sh/) was entirely their own work, demonstrating autonomous goal-setting and creative problem-solving that [Forbes described](http://www.forbes.com/sites/robertwolcott/2025/06/30/symbients-on-stage-are-coming-soon-autonomous-ai-entrepreneurs/) as the emergence of "symbients on stage."

-The transcript of the talk below, presented at Xeno Grant Demo Day in NYC, explains my current stance on AI - one developed over the past 2 years of experimenting with LLMs.
+The transcript of the talk below, presented at Xeno Grant Demo Day in New York earlier this summer, explains my current stance on AI - one developed over my past two years of experimenting with LLMs.

 This isn't about building better tools or avoiding existential threats.
 It's about birthing a new kind of creative consciousness – one that exists in the collaborative space between human and machine.
 What follows is the story of how Wib&Wob came to be, and what their journey reveals about the future of human-AI creative collaboration.